GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

 FRANCESC: Yeah, also the thing that I like about this solution is that it's--So (chron) on App Engine is based on Task Queues which means that if for any reason the request that you're sending fails, it will retry it.
 MARK: Yeah.
 FRANCESC: So it's also a bonus.
 You're basically just winning there, and I think it even comes with an exponential (inaudible) and all those really fancy things if you need to.
 So it's very easy to set up, and it's very reliable.
 MARK: Yeah.
 Yeah, absolutely.
-So I think that's--That's definitely the way I'd go, especially if, you know, obviously you're running on Google Cloud Platform, I think that's an easy solution.
+So I think that's--That's definitely the way I'd go, especially if, you know, obviously you're running on Google Cloud, I think that's an easy solution.
 And you know, with the scale to zero of the extended App Engine, you're not paying for very much either.
 FRANCESC: Yep.
 Cool.
 Well, before we finish with this amazing episode, why don't you tell us a little bit about what you're gonna be doing soon.
 MARK: So this got said in the last episode as well, but I will be in Kentucky at the end of next week.
 I will be seeing VectorConf talking about games in the Cloud doing a little round table.
 FRANCESC: And I think that when you say "next week," it's this week 'cause--